oayanda/-Project-17-Automate-Infrastructure-With-IAC-using-Terraform-Part-2/project_17.md

 ### CREATE CERTIFICATE FROM AMAZON CERIFICATE MANAGER

-As required, we need to create certifate and validate it.
+As required, we need to create a certifate and validate it.
 For this configuration, make sure the Hosted zone is already created.
 Create cert.tf file and add the following code snippets to it.

 ```bash